 Reviewing your lending options with the company that already handles your investment portfolio or savings account may bring multi-product discounts or other perks.
 Your financial advisor should be aware of the depth of your loan commitments to gain a holistic view of your finances and suggest the best strategies to help meet your financial needs.

 If you’re thinking about consolidating debt, it makes sense to consider whether such a move would save you time, stress or money, and whether it may give you a better handle on your overall financial picture.
-If you are a Morgan Stanley client and are not sure if consolidating is the right move, or how to go about it, contact your Morgan Stanley Financial Advisor to go over the strategies and products that may be available to you.
+For more information on debt consolidation strategies, Morgan Stanley clients should contact their Financial Advisor.